1. CHAPLIN: bio-asphalt

 Sugar Delta aims to economically strengthen the region by attracting new industries that use sugar as a raw material.
 Work is underway on a branding and communication programme for the region, whereby the joint profiling of the port of Rotterdam and Biotech Campus Delft is possible.
 CBBD supports the local development companies with substantive expertise in the field of technology, markets and players, and has contacts with Invest-NL concerning financing.
 The focus is on large companies (€100 – €200 million).
 At the present time 6 to 9 potential projects have been identified under this programme.

 Under the Waste-2-Value banner, CBBD combines a number of initiatives designed to convert waste and biomass flows to raw materials for industry.
 Various (large) companies are presently active in this domain.
 The use of CO2 as a building block for the chemical industry, known as CCU, also forms part of this area of focus.
 CBBD supports multiple projects in the field of gasification, wet and dry pyrolysis and hydropyrolysis in combination with innovative separation technologies.
 This is a fairly new field of endeavour.
 In 2021, CBBD’s acceleration team, the A Team, will work on identifying the right priorities, evaluating opportunities and attracting activities.

-If you are interested in or have a project that fits into one of above-referenced programmes and are looking for support or cooperation, contact us by sending an e-\mail to email@example.com.
+If you are interested in or have a project that fits into one of above-referenced programmes and are looking for support or cooperation, contact us by sending an e-mail to firstname.lastname@example.org.
 For more information about our programmes, projects and the ecosystem, visit the Circular Biobased Delta website.